-- 1. From the Enterprise Decision Support home page, in the Cost accounting section, click Modify a cost model or Create a cost model. - 2.
-The last cost model selected is shown at the top of the page.
+- 1. From the Enterprise Decision Support home page, in the Cost accounting drop-down, select Modify a cost model. - 2.
+The last cost model selected appears in the Select cost model drop-down.
 To change cost models, select another one from the Select cost model drop-down. - 3.
-Under the Methods section, click Define method exclusions. - 4.
-In the Define cost method exclusions page, click the trash bin icon iii in the Actions column. - 5.
-At the Delete exclusion? prompt, click Delete. - 6.
+Under the Methods section, select Define method exclusions. - 4.
+In the Define cost method exclusions page, in the Actions column, select Delete. - 5.
+At the Delete exclusion? prompt, select Delete. - 6.
 Do one of the following: - If you are creating a new model, the next step is to define markup groups.
-Click Next in the bottom right corner of the page. - If you are modifying an existing cost model, you can continue making changes to other parts of the model or go directly to processing the cost model if this is your only change.
+In the bottom right corner of the page, select Next. - · If you are modifying an existing cost model, you can continue making changes to other parts of the model, or go directly to processing the cost model if this is your only change.